 However, there are also many who have tried CBD oil without much – or any – success.
 This could ultimately come down to any number of reasons (low-quality products, incorrect doses, etc.).
 However, the fact of the matter is that every individual has a unique chemical makeup that determines how well (or how poorly) their body absorbs or metabolizes CBD.

 Liposomes have been commonly used as drug delivery systems for years.
 Therefore, there is a promise that they could also help with the delivery of cannabidiol and other active medical marijuana components; especially for those who have trouble naturally processing it.

 Since their discovery in 1965 by Dr. Alec Bangham, scientists have attempted to use liposomes as a molecular transport mechanism to deliver medications into the human body.
 In 1995, the FDA approved certain classes of liposomes as nanocarriers for this application.

 One of the most well known liposomal delivery systems is for tuberculosis patients.
 High-strength antimicrobial medications are encased in the liposomes and transported across the lipid membranes of affected cells.

 Elixinol, a brand that has come to be known as one of the leading CBD oil manufacturers in the industry, is currently employing this exact same technique to deliver the active cannabidiol component to cells and tissues throughout the body.

-They claim that their product, which is appropriately named “Hemp Oil Liposomes,” is the “best way to ensure that your body can absorb cannabinoids [such as CBD].”
-Of course we will need some time in order to consider how effective they actually are and how true this actually is, but if they end up being nearly as effective as their regular CBD oils, then it could prove to be a major boost to the overall medical cannabis industry.
+They claim that their product, Hemp Oil Liposomes, is the “best way to ensure that your body can absorb cannabinoids [such as CBD].”
+Time will tell how effective this product actually is and how true this statement is.
+If Hemp Oil Liposomes end up being nearly as effective as their regular CBD oils, then it could prove to be a major boost to the overall medical cannabis industry.

 You can read more about their liposome products by checking them out here, directly through their website.